logo

 Geographic Information Systems (GIS)

-GIS, or Geographic Information System, is a powerful tool that integrates data with spatial location.
+GIS, or Geographic Information Systems, is a powerful tool that integrates data with spatial location.
 It allows users to analyze, interpret, and visualize information based on where things are located.

 GIS is crucial because it helps organizations and individuals make informed decisions by providing insights into spatial patterns, relationships, and trends that are not immediately apparent from tabular data alone.